 This Town In Nevada Was One Of The Most Dangerous Places In The Nation In The 1870s

-Nevada is full of places which were at one time quintessentially Western.
-The Wild West was thriving in the Silver State during the 19th century, and many of these rough and tumble towns still remain to this day.
-Some of these towns still bear marks of their wild history.
-However, there is one town that gained a reputation for being one of the most violent and dangerous places in the entire country during this time.
+Nevada is full of places that were at one time quintessentially western.
+The wild west was thriving in the Silver State during the 19th century, and many of these rough and tumble towns still remain to this day.
+Some of these towns still bear marks of their wild histories.
+In fact, there is one town that gained a reputation for being one of the most violent and dangerous places in the entire country during this time.
 It may look quaint and unassuming today, but during the 1870s it was one of the most dangerous places in the country.

 Have you been to Pioche before?
 If you’re a fan of the Wild West, be sure to check out this Old-Timey Restaurant In Nevada That Makes You Feel Like You’re In The Wild West.

 180 miles northeast of Las Vegas is the little, tiny town of Pioche, Nevada.
 The first settlers arrived there in 1864, alongside the opening of a gold mine nearby.
 Almost immediately, native tribes launched attacks against the men settling there, and the settlement was abandoned quickly.
 In 1868, the town saw a grand re-opening, and it was purchased by a man named Francois Pioche in 1869.
 Summers here are cooler than in most of the rest of the state, and it’s got a temperate, pleasant climate.

 What were the 1870s in Nevada like?